 - Basic research

 - Development of cell-based regenerative therapies

 - Drug, device, and technology development

 2. Given these strengths, what are the opportunities that exist and barriers that must be overcome for Canada to ensure that it can excel at regenerative medicine in the international arena?

-To lead the development of the workshop and complete the necessary background research, the CCA has appointed a four-member Steering Committee, chaired by Dr. Janet Rossant, President & Scientific Director, Gairdner Foundation.
-Other steering committee members are Dr. Tania Bubela, Professor, School of Public Health, University of Alberta, Dr. Allen Eaves, President & CEO of STEMCELL Technologies, and Dr. Michael Rudnicki, Senior Scientist & Director, Regenerative Medicine Program and Sprott Centre for Stem Cell Research, Ottawa Hospital Research Institute, and CEO and Scientific Director, Stem Cell Network.
+To lead the development of the workshop and complete the necessary background research, the CCA appointed a four-member Steering Committee, chaired by Dr. Janet Rossant, C.C., FRSC, President & Scientific Director, Gairdner Foundation.
+Other steering committee members were Dr. Tania Bubela, Professor, School of Public Health, University of Alberta, Dr. Allen C. Eaves, O.B.C, President and CEO, STEMCELL Technologies, and Dr. Michael Rudnicki, O.C., FRSC, Senior Scientist and Director, Regenerative Medicine Program and Sprott Centre for Stem Cell Research, Ottawa Hospital Research Institute, and CEO and Scientific Director, Stem Cell Network.

 Workshop attendees participated in a two-day discussion to respond to the charge set out by Innovation, Science, and Economic Development Canada (ISED) and Health Canada.
 The participants had expertise, experience, and demonstrated leadership in Canadian research and development in the area of regenerative medicine; translating research into clinical practice; public awareness; supportive infrastructure such as funding and collaborative networks; and policies governing research, clinical translation, and delivery of therapies.
 For a complete list of workshop participants, visit the Workshop Participants page.

 Christina Stachulak, Senior Advisor to the President at 613-866-3073 or email@example.com